History of Iowa: Early Immigration

 As the cession of Native American lands in Iowa continued, settlement by the United States pushed further westward.
 By 1838 there were 22,859 people in Iowa, and 42,112 by 1840.
 One interesting occasion illustrating the westward push occurred on April 30, 1843.
 Much of the land in central Iowa had been ceded from the Native Americans to the United States pursuant to the "New Purchase" in 1842.
 As the date at which settlement would be allowed approached, settlers gathered at the border to these new lands.
 On April 30, 1843, a cannon sounded at midnight, after which the settlers pushed into the new lands and settled many areas by sunrise.
 Most of the settlers who came into these "New Purchase" lands were from Illinois, Ohio, Indiana, Kentucky, and Missouri, and to a lesser extent Wisconsin, Virginia, and Pennsylvania.
 Notable during the 1840s was the arrival of the Norwegians in 1840, Swedes in 1845, and Dutch in 1847.

 By 1850, there were 192,214 people living in Iowa.
 Nearly 90% of the population at this time was from America, with Ohio, Indiana, and Pennsylvania contributing the most settlers.
 Though immigration from other parts of the world had not yet hit full stride, there nonetheless existed 20,969 foreign immigrants in 1850.
 The largest group was the Germans with over 7,000, followed by the Irish with 4,885, England with 3,785, Canada with 1,756, the Netherlands with 1,108, 712 from Scotland, 361 from Norway, 231 from Sweden, and 19 from Denmark.
 Czechs also comprised a large settlement group.
 Settlement patterns to this point generally were in the southern and eastern parts of the state, often near the rivers.
 Immigration during this time was affected by many things, notably: the completion of railroads to the Mississippi, the advertising of Iowa lands by railroad and steamship companies, the publication of favorable guides and articles, drought in the Ohio Valley, and a cholera epidemic in other states.
-One fine example of a guide is John B. Newhall's Sketches of Iowa: Or, The Emigrant's Guide, written in 1841 for prospective British emigrants.
-Additional examples include Nathan Parker's Iowa as it is in 1855: a Gazetteer for Citizens, and a Handbook for Immigrants and John Taylor's Iowa: the "Great Hunting Ground" of the Indian; and the "Beautiful Land" of the White Man: Information for Immigrants.
 Other factors affecting immigration were frequently religious and political oppression in the immigrant's homeland, as well as economic problems in the homeland.
 While nativism was strong in other states, Iowa wanted immigrants and resisted the Know-Nothing Party.